It is important to always know in what phase the price is at a certain moment.

 In the example below you can see how our Swing structure is the black line, and the blue one is the intraday price action.
 It shows how what in Daily is a retracement, in a lower TF (1h) it can be intraday shorts with TP areas in discount of our daily TR.

 Once in POIs (Order block, Supply and Demand Zones) of the daily TR, we will wait for the lower TF to go to Pro-trend.
-Swing analysis with intraday entries gives a large Risk- Reward (RR).
-This applies to all TFs.
-4h structure and entry with a 15m structure or less.
+Swing analysis with intraday entries gives a large Risk-Reward (RR).
+This applies to all TFs: 4h structure and entry with a 15m structure or less.

-All the blue dots are daily structure points.
-We see price making a BOS and creating a new HH.
-We know by now that once the price makes a BOS, a pullback should be As shown in the image, the 1hr made Break of Structure, which lets us know that price is going to make a pullback.
-By knowing a pullback is happening, we can take CT (counter trades) from the 4 & 1h structure until we reach the daily POI.
+As shown in the image, the 1hr made a Break of Structure, which lets us know that price is going to make a pullback.
+By knowing a pullback is happening, we can take CT (counter trades) from the 4h & 1h structure until we reach the daily POI.
 Once the price reaches CT TP, we will look for PT (pro trend) long opportunities on the LTF.

 The reason we use LTFs in conjunction with HTFs is because the same concepts work across all TFs.
 That is because the price does not know time and time does not know the price.

 Order Flow only understands Order Flow.
-What this means is that the same behavior that you see in Daily TF, you will also see in Minutes and Even in Seconds TF.
+What this means is that the same behavior that you see in the Daily TF, you will also see in Minutes and even in Seconds TF.
 We have all heard that “small timeframes are just Noise”.
 Yes, it’s just “Noise”, if you don’t know how Order Flow and Market Structure work.

 That is why multi-timeframe analysis is crucial.
 Combining our understanding of Structure and Timeframes will help us to have a solid foundation to anticipate what is most likely to happen in the market.